-"The spy pixel is so small it is basically impossible to see with the naked eye."53

-35. The spy pixel used by marketers today operate the way as the spy pixels in the HP pretexting scandal-email activity including who accessed an email, when, and where an email was accessed is procured through the same technology, an invisible pixel embedded in the email code which allows the sender to log and track that information.
+- 33. To activate a spy pixel, recipients only need to open the email.
+The recipient does not need to directly engage with the pixel-when an email is opened the tracking pixel is automatically downloaded.53 - 34.
+A spy pixel is typically a 1x1 (one pixel high by one pixel long) image.
+"The spy pixel is so small it is basically impossible to see with the naked eye."54 - 35.
+The spy pixel used by marketers today operates the same way as the spy pixels in the HP pretexting scandal-email activity including who accessed an email, as well as when and where an email was accessed, is procured through the same technology, an invisible pixel embedded in the email code that allows the sender to log and track that information.